 Want a better idea of what constitutes an ophthalmic emergency?
 Click here.

 Because our schedule is often booked weeks in advance, it may not always be possible for an urgent appointment to occur at your preferred location or with your usual doctor.
 In addition, we will be examining your pet between existing appointments, so you should anticipate a wait and we do charge an emergency fee.
 In return for accommodating your pet into our packed schedule, we ask for your understanding and patience in these matters.

 Can my pet be seen for a routine exam by my favorite doctor at my nearest location?

 Our doctor schedule, including days of week and locations worked is detailed below so you can plan ahead.
 Keep in mind that this is the typical weekly schedule and is not updated to reflect temporary schedule alterations made for holidays and vacations.

-We will try to remind you of your appointment in advance by either phone or email, whichever you prefer.
+As a courtesy, we will try to remind you of your appointment in advance by either phone or email, whichever you prefer.
 Reminders are performed 2 business days in advance of the appointment; therefore, if you do not check your email frequently, we suggest you request phone call reminders.

 Recheck Examinations and Refilling Medications

-Recheck examinations will be scheduled to monitor your pet’s response to treatment and to detect any complications associated with the condition or the medications which have been prescribed.
-Even though some eye conditions may be chronic with long-term treatment expected, it is still important that we examine the eyes periodically.
-The absolute maximum re-exam period for pets on medications is 12 months, since we are legally prohibited from refilling medications after one year, but often more frequent exams are indicated.
+Recheck examinations will be planned to monitor your pet’s response to treatment and to detect any complications associated with the condition or the medications which have been prescribed.
+Even though some eye conditions may be chronic, with long-term treatment expected, it is still important that we examine the eyes periodically.
+The absolute maximum re-exam interval for pets on medications is 12 months, since we are legally prohibited from refilling medications after one year, but often more frequent exams are indicated.